MidnightDreamerX17/skill20/Traits.md

 **Opposed Psionic Discipline** - Powers from this discipline are considered to be of a higher power circle.
 For example, being opposed to the ...
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Discipline.

 **Racist** - The character has a penalty of -10 to all interactions with the specified race.
 It must be a civilized and common race.
-The character's Intelligence and Wisdom must be 10 or lower.
+The character's Intelligence and Wisdom must be 9 or lower.

 **Sexist** - The character has a penalty of -10 to all interactions with the specified sex.
 If the sex is "neutral", "plural", or "other" then the character must be of a race for which this is common, e.g. a Law-Mech being sexist against neuters.
-The character's Intelligence and Wisdom must be 10 or lower.
+The character's Intelligence and Wisdom must be 9 or lower.

 **Slow Starter** - The character only rolls 1d10 for initiative, rather than 1d100 + Dexterity score.

 **Spell Failure** - The character must start with the ability to memorize and cast 1st-circle spells in order to have a Spell Failure chance.
-The character has a percentage chance of failing spellcasting while wearing armor.
-It is calculated as follows:
+The character has a percentage chance of failing spellcasting while wearing armor, equal to Armor Weight * 5%.

-- Base Armor Class from equipment (before all bonuses) * 5%
-- Each level of Armor Training reduces this by only 1%.
-- Some types of armor may specify that they have reduced weight, such as Elven Chain.
-These armor types will also reduce spell failure by 5% per point of weight reduction.

 **Terminal Disorder** - The character's Constitution decreases by 1 at every Experience Level.
 This can only be removed by *Greater Restoration* or greater magical power.

-**Theoretical Idiot** - The character thinks that Attacks-of-Opportunity exist and are realistic.

 **Unskilled** - The character only starts with four skills of choice, rather than six.
 Note that this makes it hard for the character to gain Experience Levels until they can get training from guilds for two new skills.